deepanshs/mrsimulator/docs/api_py/methods/BlochDecayCTSpectrum.rst

     ...     ],
     ... )

-Bloch decay central transition selective method is part of the methods library, but can be constructed with a generic method as follows
+Bloch decay central transition selective is a library method, but can be constructed with a generic method as follows

 .. doctest::